gwijthoff/wythoff.net/teaching.md

 ## [Digital Methods Workshop](https://gist.github.com/gwijthoff/b21eae48a5d2852a60020fd4179e9d2b)

-Fall 2016 • graduate workshop • Columbia
+Fall 2016 • PhD workshop • Columbia

 > A series of workshops introducing first-year graduate students to the basic computational literacy necessary for research in the humanities today.
 The curriculum is designed to introduce ideas that will scale with students' field-specific research interests as they progress through their respective PhD programs.
 Introduced tools like the command line, markup and textual transformations, and collaboration through GitHub.

 ## [Digital Humanities Praxis](https://github.com/gwijthoff/Praxis/blob/master/praxis_syllabus.md)

-Spring 2016 • graduate seminar • City University of New York
+Spring 2016 • MA seminar • City University of New York

 > Graduate seminar that introduced students to a variety of digital tools and methods through lectures, hands-on workshops, and collaborative projects.
 Students were exposed to a broad range of ways to critically evaluate and incorporate digital technologies into their academic research and teaching.
 In addition, they produced a digital project in collaboration with fellow students.